Do the Digit Insurance

 How to Do Peaceful Warrior (Shanti Virabhadrasana)?

-Step 1: Start by warrior pose.
+Step 1: Start with a warrior pose.

 Step 2: Bring your left foot forward and lift your left hand towards the ceiling.